 Around 10 cameras are set up around the court to capture live image and also calculate the bounce trace of the contact area of the ball during gameplay.

 - 10 cameras are positioned around the court to track the ball

 - A 3D image is prepared frame by frame to show the ball’s trajectory

 - The VR image is created in less than 10 seconds

 Hawk-Eye was the first technology to be given a FIFA Goal Line Technology(GLT) license.

 It’s already used in association football leagues/tournaments around the world, including the FIFA World Cup, Premier League, German Bundesliga, and Italian Serie A.

-- They will always be able to track the ball’s location
+- They will track the ball’s location

 - detects when the ball crosses the goal line